Doping back in spotlight with new cases, past offenders

 "I would clearly rather have that these competitors are not here," Games chief Sebastian Coe told Reuters.

-"The answer is that that is the world we live in," said Coe who added that he wanted to have a four-year ban for first time offenders rather than the current two years.
+"The answer is that that is the world we live in," said Coe who said he wanted to have a four-year ban for first time offenders rather than the current two years.

-"I am sorry my sport has moved from four to two years," the former twice Olympic 1,500 metres champion said.
+"I am sorry my sport has moved from four to two years," the former two-time Olympic 1,500 metres champion said.
 "I don't think that this is a sufficient deterrent."

-Briton Chambers, once the face of doping, needed a British lifetime ban for drugs offenders to be overruled so he could run at the Olympics.
+Briton Chambers, once the face of doping, needed to overrule a British lifetime ban for drugs offenders to win a spot on the Games.

-While his comeback after suspension a few years ago was greeted by jeers and boos, he received a raucous welcome from the home crowd at the Games where he won his heat in 10.02 seconds.
+While his comeback after suspension a few years ago was greeted by jeers and boos, he received a raucous welcome from a home crowd.

 "More than anything, it's just a great feeling to know that when you've had upsets in your life, if you still remain focused and believe in yourself anything can happen," he said after winning his heat in style.

-Gatlin, the 2004 Games 100 metre gold medallist, and back for his first Olympics after serving a four-year doping ban, was even more dazzling with a time of 9.97 seconds in the second heat of the first round.
+Gatlin, the 2004 Games 100 metre gold medallist, and back for his first Games after serving a four-year doping ban, was even more dazzling with 9.97 seconds in the second heat of the first round.

 "I had a couple of tears before I got on the track," he said.
 "It's good to be back."

-Merritt, the 2008 Olympic champion in the 400 metres, also made his comeback on Saturday.
-He was less fortunate though, dropping out of his title defence after only a few seconds due to a hamstring injury picked up last month.
+Merritt, the 2008 Olympics champion in the 400 metres, also made his comeback.
+He was less lucky though, dropping out of his title defence after only a few seconds due to a hamstring injury picked up last month.

 He served a 21-month drugs suspension for using of an over-the-counter male enhancement product in 2010 that contained the banned substance dehydroepiandrosterone (DHEA) and pregnenolone.

-There was no intention to dope nor to gain a competitive advantage, an international panel found.
+There was no intention to dope and nor to gain a competitive advantage, an international panel found.

 (Editing by Alison Williams)